 - Key features: ClickUp’s most unique features include granular time estimates, time in status, and work in progress limits.
 High-end plans also come with numerous integrations, extensive security features, and robust support.

 - Price: ClickUp is available either for free or starting from $5 per user per month.

 - Differences between free and paid versions: Paid tiers include unlimited spaces and file storage.
 Higher-end paid tiers come with the full scope of ClickUp integrations, support, and security.

-- Pros: ClickUp offers numerous integrations, not to mention time tracking features uncommon among other task management platforms.
+- Pros: The App offers numerous integrations, not to mention ClickUp time tracking features uncommon among other task management platforms.

 - Cons: The vast majority of ClickUp’s advanced security features and support are only available with its custom enterprise plans.

 Basecamp is a project management platform intended for remote use.
 Both virtual and in-person teams can use it to streamline communication and workflows in various ways.